Article

 Not complicated.
 Just disciplined.
 And that discipline, compounded over thousands of missions, is how elite units become elite.

 You’re busy.
 The next thing is already on fire.
-Stopping to analyze the last mission feels indulgent when there’s a new one launching tomorrow.
+Stopping to analyze the last mission can feel indulgent when there’s a new one launching tomorrow.

 But that’s exactly backward.
-Teams that don’t debrief keep making the same mistakes — with the same energy and the same certainty.
+Teams that don’t debrief tend to repeat the same mistakes, with the same energy and the same certainty.
 Running fast in circles.
+The teams that pause are the ones that compound.

-The other reason is ego.
-Honest debrief requires someone to say “I made a mistake” or “the plan wasn’t good enough.”
-In cultures where being wrong is a career risk, you don’t get a debrief.
+The other challenge is ego, and it’s deeply human.
+An honest debrief asks someone to say “I made a mistake” or “the plan wasn’t good enough.”
+When being wrong feels risky, you don’t get a debrief.
 You get a polished narrative.
+The good news: the leader sets the tone, and that’s entirely within our control.

 How We Do It With Clients